gertingold/tools4scicomp/manuscript/profiling.rst

 improved.
 There exist a variety of different kinds of approaches.
 One could for example choose to make use of more powerful hardware or distribute the task on numerous compute nodes of a compute cluster.
-Even though today, human resources tend to be more costly than hardware resourse, the latter should not be wasted by very inefficient code.
+Even though today, human resources tend to be more costly than hardware resource, the latter should not be wasted by very inefficient code.

 In certain cases, speed can be improved by making use of graphical processors (GPU)